literal-io/literal/packages/web/src/static/markdown/writing/prologue.md

 > Literal is an annotation management system...

-Let's unpack the buzzword [1] and talk about specific functionality for a second.
-An "annotation management system" is a means for the capturing of annotations of digital text, where "annotation" is a highlight with optional text associated with it, as well as a method of storage, organization, search, and enabling the general utilization of those annotations.
+An "annotation management system" is a means for the capturing of annotations of digital text, where "annotation" is a highlight with optional text associated with it, as well as a method of storage, organization, search, and enabling the utilization of those annotations.

 Today, Literal fulfills mostly just the "capture" aspect of this, but has some simple organization functionality, and of course is capable of storage.